yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                         r.task = intentActivity.task;
                     }
                     if (intentActivity.task.intent == null) {
-                        // This task was started because of movement of
-                        // the activity based on affinity...  now that we
-                        // are actually launching it, we can assign the
-                        // base intent.
                         intentActivity.task.setIntent(r);
                     }
                     targetStack = intentActivity.task.stack;
                     targetStack.mLastPausedActivity = null;

-                    // If the target task is not in the front, then we need
-                    // to bring it to the front...  except...  well, with
-                    // SINGLE_TASK_LAUNCH it's not entirely clear.
-We'd like
-                    // to have the same behavior as if a new instance was
-                    // being started, which means not bringing it to the front
-                    // if the caller is not itself in the front. final ActivityStack focusStack = getFocusedStack();
+                    final ActivityStack focusStack = getFocusedStack();
                     ActivityRecord curTop = (focusStack == null)
                             ? null : focusStack.topRunningNonDelayedActivityLocked(notTop);